-Malika Haqq& O.T.
+Malika Haqq & O.T.
 Genasis Welcome A Baby Boy, Share First Photo

-Malika Haqq recently announced that she is the proud mother of a baby boy, Ace Flores.
+Malika Haqq recently announced that she is the proud mother of a baby boy named Ace Flores.

-The best friend of Khloe Kardashian announced on Monday, March 16 that she gave birth to her first child.
+The best friend of Khloe Kardashian announced on Monday, March 16, that she gave birth to her first child.
 Haqq made the announcement via Instagram with an adorable photo of the two bonding.
-In the snap, baby Ace has his tiny hand in his mother’s.
-Ace’s dad, rapper O.T.
-Genasis, is holding Haqq’s hand in the photo as well.
-In her caption of the photo, Haqq shared that she gave birth to Ace on Saturday, March 14.
+In the snap, Ace had his tiny hand in his mother’s.
+The boy’s dad, rapper O.T.
+Genasis, was holding Haqq’s hand in the snap as well.

+In her caption, Haqq shared that she gave birth to Ace on Saturday, March 14.

 The “Cut It” rapper also posted a photo of Ace on his Instagram page.
-Instead of being discreet in his post, O.T. shared a photo of his baby’s face.
-The adorable newborn was wrapped up in a hospital blanket.
+Instead of being discreet in his post, O.T. uploaded an image of his baby’s face as the adorable newborn was wrapped up in a hospital blanket.
 He gushed about how much he loves his son in the caption.

 Haqq received thousands of likes and well-wishes under her post.
-Many members of the Kardashian-Jenner family congratulated Haqq on the birth of her son in her Instagram comments.
+Many members of the Kardashian-Jenner family congratulated her on the birth of her son in her comments section.

 “My beautiful beautiful nephew!!!!
 Ace, we have been waiting for you,” Khloe Kardashian wrote.